Justin Bonomo: Online poker

 Bonomo was caught entering major online poker tournaments using multiple accounts in 2006 on Partypoker.
-He was banned from two sites and tens of thousands of dollars were seized.
+He was temporarily suspended from two sites and tens of thousands of dollars were seized.

 Bonomo was a sponsored member of Team Bodog until January 2010.

+Public disputes

+In September 2020, German high-stakes professional Benjamin "bencb789" Rolle publicly questioned on social media whether Bonomo had used real-time solver assistance during a $25,000 WPT High Roller Championship hand, in which Bonomo tanked for approximately 45 seconds before making an unusual overcall with K-J suited against two all-in opponents.
+Bonomo stated the same day that he had spent the time calculating pot odds.
+No formal investigation followed and no evidence of solver-assistance use was ever produced.

 Personal life

 Justin Bonomo lives in Las Vegas in the Panorama Towers, residence to more than 70 professional poker players.
 He is originally from Fairfax, Virginia.